LaunchYourVibe

 Scatter: correlation · Area: volume over time

-LaunchYourVibe D-01
+LAUNCHYOURVIBE D-01

 The wrong chart type doesn't just look off: it misleads.
 Use bars when comparing discrete values across categories.
 Use lines when showing how a single value changes continuously over time.
 Connecting discrete categories with a line implies continuity that doesn't exist.